SUHEL782/Back-end-Deployment/README.md

 ---

 ## About Me
-I am a **DevOps Engineer** based in India, driven by a passion for automation and continuous integration/delivery (CI/CD) pipelines.
-My expertise spans across cloud computing, infrastructure automation, and containerization technologies.
-I specialize in **Docker**, **Kubernetes**, **Jenkins**, and cloud platforms like **AWS** and **Azure**, where I focus on creating scalable, reliable, and automated systems.
+I am a **DevOps Engineer** based in India, passionate about automation and continuous integration/delivery (CI/CD) pipelines.
+My expertise spans cloud computing, infrastructure automation, and containerization technologies.
+I specialize in **Docker**, **Kubernetes**, **Jenkins**, and cloud platforms like **AWS** and **Azure**, focusing on creating scalable, reliable, and automated systems.

-My philosophy revolves around streamlining complex workflows and optimizing processes to drive operational efficiency.
-In my spare time, I dive into coding challenges, hone my skills in **Data Structures and Algorithms (DSA)**, and explore emerging technologies.
+My philosophy is to streamline complex workflows and optimize processes to drive operational efficiency.
+In my free time, I dive into coding challenges, improve my skills in **Data Structures and Algorithms (DSA)**, and explore emerging technologies.

 🔧 **Core Skills:**
 - **Cloud Platforms**: AWS, Azure, Google Cloud